Earth-Innovation-Hub/navagunjara-reborn/README.md

+# Architectural Grid & Drawing Tools

+This repository contains specialized tools for architectural drawing preparation, focusing on grid pattern analysis and PDF generation for large-format printing.

+## Tools Included

-# Grid Vision: Architectural Grid Analysis & PDF Generator
+### 1. Grid Vision: Architectural Grid Analysis

-This project demonstrates practical applications of computer vision in architectural and design workflows.
-It uses OpenCV and image processing techniques to analyze grid patterns in images and generate precise, scaled PDF outputs for professional printing.
+An image processing tool that automatically detects grid patterns in architectural renderings and generates precisely scaled PDFs with a fixed 1-meter width.

+### 2. PDF Metadata Generator

+A user-friendly GUI application that creates properly scaled and formatted PDFs for wide-format printing, with consistent 1-meter width and embedded metadata blocks.

-## Learning Objectives
+## Features

+### Grid Vision Tool
-- Understand fundamental computer vision techniques for feature detection
+- Automatic detection of grid cells using computer vision techniques
-- Learn how to extract geometric information from images
-- Apply image processing techniques to real-world design problems
-- Understand scale conversion between digital and physical dimensions
-- Explore automation of technical drawing preparation
+- Precise scaling to exactly 1-meter width for accurate printing
+- Support for both 42-inch and 44-inch paper rolls
+- Automatic PDF generation with proper scaling
+- Statistical validation of measurements for accuracy

+### PDF Metadata Generator
+- User-friendly graphical interface for easy interaction
+- Fixed 1.0m width for consistent scaling
+- Automatic generation of PDFs for both 42-inch and 44-inch paper sizes
+- Creation of metadata blocks in the top-left corner of PDFs
+- Organization of output files in separate folders by paper size
+- Image preview with zoom capabilities
+- Batch processing support for multiple images

-## How It Works: The Computer Vision Pipeline
+## How It Works

+### Grid Vision: Computer Vision Pipeline

 This tool implements a complete computer vision pipeline to analyze grid images: